Duke-GCB/SciComp-Materials/slurm/README.md

   how is this possible?
 * What filesystem are you currently on?
 Can you figure that out?
 * Use the `df .` command or `df -h .` for human readable output.
-* Change to /work and /datacommons/netscratch directory and try the command again
+* Change to /work directory and try the command again
 * On your local system, cd to the directory one level up from where the bed files are located
 * Perform a recursive scp of the cshl_rna_seq directory